 I will forever be telling my clients that fertility starts with good nutrition.
 These are the exact areas you need to address to improve your fertility and egg quality.

 Eat real food

-Yes, like always, my first point is to change your diet.
+Yes, as always, my first point is to change your diet.
 Eat real food, avoid boxed, packaged and artificially preserved foods and do the majority of your shopping from the parameter of the supermarket where all the fresh foods are.

 Avoid artificial foods and sugars

-Man made preservatives and sugars cause havoc to the body and stir up inflammation.
+Man-made preservatives and sugars cause havoc to the body and stir up inflammation.
 Keep away from the fake foods and get back to making things from scratch.
-If you are craving something sweet, instead of buying a premade cake or sweet from the supermarket, why not whip up a beautiful banana cake at home.
+If you are craving something sweet, instead of buying a pre-made cake or sweet from the supermarket, why not whip up a beautiful banana cake at home.
 If time is your main issue then you could consider outsourcing the cooking to someone else!
 I am a big fan of Pete’s Paleo meals.
 They are dairy and grain free and they deliver.

 We need fat, but not all fats are created equal.
 Trans-fats are a cheap, manufactured oil designed to replace butter and lard in processed foods because it does not go rancid as quickly and has a longer shelf life.
 The problem with consuming trans-fats is that it increases LDL cholesterol (low-density lipoprotein)- also known as bad cholesterol.
 This is the stuff that clogs your arteries and leads to atherosclerosis.